michaelklishin/quartzite/README.md

-# Quarzite, a thin Clojure layer on top the Quartz Scheduler
+# Quartzite, a thin Clojure layer on top the Quartz Scheduler

 Quarzite is a powerful Clojure scheduling library built on top the [Quartz Scheduler](http://quartz-scheduler.org/).